-You should be continuously evaluating your clients to see if they are still well suited to your business.
-You should do the same thing with your suppliers, and that includes your bank.
 The banking industry continues to evolve.
-The consolidation (which is expected to continue) that has occurred in the industry of late has impacted many businesses.
-But it isn’t just consolidation that can impact on your banking relationship.
+The consolidation that has recently occurred in the industry has impacted many businesses (and is expected to continue).
+However, it isn’t only consolidation that can impact your banking relationship.

 Here are some reasons your banking relationship might change:

-Here are some things that the bank can do to make your relationship better, or more difficult.
-Some of these may push you to find a new bank.
-Some of them may be the result of changes in your company that make it difficult to find a new banking relationship.
+Moreover, here are some things that banks can do to improve your relationship or make it more difficult.
+(Some of these may push you to find a new bank, but more on that later).

 Our people are unique CFOs.
 They are all operationally